 There will be market gaps left by businesses that have closed down.
 You may decide your company can fill those gaps by itself, or there may be opportunities to partner with past competitors as you try to rebuild your businesses.

 Now is a good time to start planning out how you are going to rebuild your customer base.
 Depending on your industry, the exact process is going to look different.
 Some customer groups will need urgent attention, while others will need some space.

 How has my industry changed?

 An overall analysis of your industry is probably a good idea as well.
 What has changed?
-What do you need to do to adapt to new circumstances?
-And most importantly, how much is that going to cost?
+What do you need to do to adapt to new circumstances, and how much will it cost?

 Step 3: Look at Your Future Cash Flow

 Now, for the most important part of rebuilding your small business: cash flow analysis.
-The information from the previous steps will influence what your cash flow projection will look like, and ultimately guide your decisions.
+The information from the previous steps will influence how you project cash flow and ultimately guide your decisions.

 Rebuilding your small business can seem daunting.
 If you think there are too many things to take care of right now, we recommend making a cash flow projection immediately.
 This exercise will help you make informed decisions about the future of your business.